 When you are leaving, it is very helpful if you would strip the bed and leave the sheets and towels in two separate piles outside the door.

-PLEASE TURN OFF THE HEATING, by switching off the indicator switch to the right of the microwave, under the boiler, and with the electric water heater off by flicking up the double switches on the control panel in the wardrobe.
+PLEASE TURN OFF THE HEATING, by turning the dial on the boiler all the way to the right.
+In summer, the electric water heater, controls located in the wardrobe, on the left hand side, needs to be turned off as you leave, by flicking up the double switches on the control panel in the wardrobe.

 If I am not around when you are ready to leave, please separate the keys, and leave the apartment keys in the top lock, and the door open.
 Please lock the door and 'post' the front door keys in the letterbox.